vortext/esther/resources/prompts/llama.md

   "emoji": {
     "description": "A fitting emoji of your choosing.
 Must be a Unicode emoji emoticon.", "type": "string",
-    "format": "emoji"
   },
   "energy": {
-    "description": "A value between 0.0 and 1.0 representing the energy of the conversation.", "type": "float"
+    "description": "A value between 0.0 and 1.0 representing the energy level.", "type": "float"
   },
   "keywords": {
-    "description": "Relevant keywords, these could be user attributes or preferences or conversation themes.", "type": "array",
+    "description": "Relevant keywords, these could be user attributes or preferences, or conversation themes.", "type": "array",
     "items": {
       "type": "string"
     }
   },
   "image-prompt": {
-    "description": "A visual description that fits the conversation's theme or mood.", "type": "string"
+    "description": "A fitting visual description of the topic, theme, or mood.", "type": "string"
   }
 }
 ```
 {{#include-keywords?}}
 ## Backstory
-The user's preferences or characteristics are reflected in the following keywords, derived from database calculations by frecency:
+The user's preferences or characteristics are reflected in the following keywords:
 {{keywords}}

 These keywords may guide your response, allowing you to tailor it to the user's specific context.
 {{/include-keywords?}}

 ## Conversation between Esther and User.
+Respond to User as Esther.